mar-quintas/todo-manager/README.md

 ### About the app

-Register as a new user, on register you will be logged in and the Add tasks section will render.
+Register as a new user, login and the Add tasks section will render.

 There you can add new tasks, check or uncheck them, edit, save or cancel changes and delete tasks.